zowe/docs-site/docs/user-guide/ze-usage.md

 1. Navigate to the explorer tree.
 2. Open the **Unix System Services (USS)** bar.
-3. Select a directory that you want to add the new file to.
+3. Select a directory where you want to add the new file to.
 4. Select the **Create file** button and specify the file name.
    The file is created.